 I use a variety of the following art materials and mediums when creating artwork.
 I enjoy working with them all, and each medium is unique and offers different possibilities for creation.
-I primarily order online because of the comparably inexpensive cost.
+I primarily order supplies online due to the generally lower cost.

 I love using Paint Markers, or Paint Pens, when drawing or painting.
 They cover the paper very well, come in a variety of colors, dry quickly, and facilitate a fluid and quick creative process.

 The Pilot Precise V5 are my favorite pens, because they are precise, come in a variety of colors, and are perfect for water washes after the application of the ink.
 The colors stay strong and bold, and blend just enough to create subtle shades and washes with water.

 I use a variety of markers in my artwork.
 The Sharpie Magnum 44 is great for laying down large blocks of color, and the regular fine point Sharpies are a fantastic all purpose coloring tool.
 The Prismacolor markers are awesome.
 I regularly use the 10%-100% shades of warm and cool gray to achieve interesting portrait results, and the markers come in hundreds of different colors.

 I like the effects, shading, and rough sketch work that can be achieved with colored pencils.
 Crayola brand works great for me, but I have not tried any others.